mrueda/clarid-tools/docs-site/docs/technical-details/implementation.md

 ---

-## Extensibility & pragmatic workarounds

-- Targets `subject` and `biosample` entities; extensible to cohorts, datasets, experiments with minor code changes.
-- Temporary workaround: repurpose unused codebook fields (e.g., use `tissue` for geographic location).
-This keeps identifiers functional if overall structure is preserved.
+## Local adaptations

+ClarID-Tools currently supports `subject` and `biosample`.
+Adding another entity type, such as `cohort`, `dataset`, or `experiment`, requires code changes.
+When code changes are not feasible, projects may repurpose an unused field while retaining the existing identifier structure, for example by using `tissue` for geographic location.
+Such use is project-specific, changes the field's documented meaning, and should be recorded in the project codebook.

 ---